drewdstat/wqsperm/README.md

 independent variable calculated using weights that have already been optimized to find a large effect.

-We recently proposed an alternative method based on a permutation test that should reliably allow for both high power and low false positive rate when utilizing the WQSr.
+This package provides an alternative method based on a permutation test that should reliably allow for both high power and low false positive rate when utilizing the WQSr.
 The permutation test is a method of obtaining a p-value by simulating the null distribution through